alavrik/piqi-ocaml/doc/piqi-ocaml.md

     transformations, e.g. "CamelCase" turns into "camelCase".
 The default value is `true`.

+-   `--reserved-name` -- add a reserved name in addition to the standard OCaml keywords.
+Can be used several times.
+Such names will be prefixed with underscores in the generated OCaml code.

 -   `--runtime <module>` name of the Protobuf serialization runtime module (default = Piqirun)